cnadolny/unity-ml-on-azure/README.md

 ![Train ML on Azure Screenshot](Screenshots/MLonAzureTrainingDialog.PNG)

 Training will take a while but you're free to continue doing other work on your local machine, including starting another ML training job in Azure.
 Once the job has compldeted, the results will be downloaded automatically to the `/models` subfolder where your Linux build binaries are located.

+## Monitoring Your AKS Jobs

+If you want to monitor the status of your jobs on Kubernetes, use one of the following console commands:
+- Check the overall status of all AKS jobs with `kubectl get jobs`
+- To check the output of a specific job deployed in a container, start with `kubectl get pods`.
+This will return the current jobs running on a pod.
+Copy that pod name, and you can view the logs from that pod with the command below: `kubectl logs <podid>`

 ## Details